flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 When approved to cross a runway (active or not) perform the following actions:

-- Look out the windows and visually ensure that there are no visible aircraft to your left and right.
+- Look out the windows and visually ensure that there are no visible aircraft to the left and right.
-- Turn on extra lights to ensure your aircraft is visible when crossing:
+- Turn on extra lights to ensure the aircraft is visible when crossing:
     - Strobe lights - `Set to ON`
-- Inform ATC you have vacated the runway if required.
+- Inform ATC we have vacated the runway if required.

 !!! warning
     Never cross a runway without express permission from ATC and providing a read back of said instructions.
 Always ensure maximum safety when crossing.